bitovi/academy/src/react-native/13-making-http-requests/making-http-requests.md

 npm run api
 ```

-Double check the API by navigating to <a href="http://localhost:7070/restaurants">localhost:7070/restaurants</a>.
+Double-check the API by navigating to <a href="http://localhost:7070/restaurants">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.

 It will be helpful to have a third terminal tab for the `npm run api` command.

+✏️ Create **src/services/pmo/api/api.ts** and update it to be:

+@sourceref ../../../exercises/react-native/13-http-requests/01-problem/src/services/pmo/api/api.ts

 ✏️ Create **src/services/pmo/api/index.ts** and update it to be:

 @sourceref ../../../exercises/react-native/13-http-requests/01-problem/src/services/pmo/api/index.ts

-✏️ Create **src/services/pmo/api/api.ts** and update it to be:

-@sourceref ../../../exercises/react-native/13-http-requests/01-problem/src/services/pmo/api/api.ts

-✏️ Create **src/services/pmo/restaurant/index.ts** and update it to be:

-@sourceref ../../../exercises/react-native/13-http-requests/01-problem/src/services/pmo/restaurant/index.ts

 ✏️ Create **src/services/pmo/restaurant/hooks.ts** and update it to be: